Explore health content from A to Z.

 Taking these actions may help increase your energy levels:

 Balance activity with rest.
 Save your energy for important tasks.

 Add mild exercise, such as walking, to your daily routine.
 It may help you sleep better.

-Drink plenty of fluids to prevent dehydration, which can lead to tiredness.
+Drink plenty of fluids to prevent dehydration.